RoSSBi3D: a 3D and bi-fluid code for protoplanetary discs: Conclusions

 \section{Conclusions}

-In this paper we presented the new \rossbi{} code specifically designed for PPDs study at 2D and 3D.
+In this paper, we presented the new \rossbi{} code specifically designed for PPDs studies at 2D and 3D.
 This FORTRAN 90 code solves the fully compressible inviscid Euler, continuity and energy conservation equations in polar coordinates for an ideal gas orbiting a central object.
 Solid particles are treated as a pressureless fluid and interact with the gas through aerodynamic forces in the Epstein or Stokes regimes.
-Even if not reflected in this paper, the code was cleared, simplified, restructured and highly documented.
-Above aspects are important since we expect, and hope, that astrophysicists/computer scientists would use, add content, and improve this version in the future.
+In 2D, particles can also interact with gas via SG.
 The main features implemented in this code are: \labelitemi{{\boldmath$\cdot$}}